 According to AARP, a medium banana can give up to 375 milligrams of potassium.
 You surely won’t have a problem adding it to your diet because you can have it for breakfast, smoothies, desserts, or snacks!

-NDTV mentioned that spinach is rich in potassium and lutein to help improve the walls of your arteries.
+NDTV also mentioned that spinach is rich in potassium and lutein to help improve the walls of your arteries.
 Furthermore, spinach can lead to a lower risk of strokes and spikes in blood pressure.

-8. Leafy green vegetables
+8. Leafy greens

 9. Citrus fruits